opetitprestataire/label-studio/docs/source/guide/storage.md

 3. Set an Export Prefix (e.g., `exports/${project_id}`).
 4. Click **Save** and then **Sync** to push annotations as JSON files to your volume.

+!!! note "URI schema"
+    To reference Databricks files directly in task JSON (without using an Import Storage), use Label Studio’s Databricks URI scheme:

+    `dbx://Volumes/<catalog>/<schema>/<volume>/<path>`

+    Example:

+    ```
+    { "image": "dbx://Volumes/main/default/dataset/images/1.jpg" }
+    ```

+!!! note "Troubleshooting"
+    - If listing returns zero files, verify the path under `/Volumes/<catalog>/<schema>/<volume>/<prefix?>` and your PAT permissions.
+    - Ensure the Workspace Host has no trailing slash and matches your workspace domain.
+    - If previews work but media fails to load, confirm proxy mode is allowed for your organization in Label Studio and network egress allows Label Studio to reach Databricks.

 !!! warning "Proxy and security"
     This connector streams data **through the Label Studio backend** with HTTP Range support.
 Databricks does not support presigned URLs, so this option is also not available in Label Studio.

-!!! note
-    - If listing returns zero files, verify the path under `/Volumes/<catalog>/<schema>/<volume>/<prefix?>` and your PAT permissions.
-    - Ensure the Workspace Host has no trailing slash and matches your workspace domain.
-    - If previews work but media fails to load, confirm proxy mode is allowed for your organization in Label Studio and network egress allows Label Studio to reach Databricks.

 </div>